aiplanethub/genai-stack/documentation/contributing.md.md

 #### Write Documentation

-LLM Stack could always use more documentation, whether as part of the official LLM Stack docs, in docstrings, or even on the web in blog posts, articles, and such.
+GenAI Stack could always use more documentation, whether as part of the official GenAI Stack docs, in docstrings, or even on the web in blog posts, articles, and such.

 #### Submit Feedback

-The best way to send feedback is to file an issue at [https://github.com/aiplanethub/llmstack/issues](https://github.com/aiplanethub/llmstack/issues).
+The best way to send feedback is to file an issue at [https://github.com/aiplanethub/genai-stack/issues](https://github.com/aiplanethub/genai-stack/issues).

 If you are proposing a feature: